A Maryland judge presided over the divorce case of the man identified as suspect in his killing

 HAGERSTOWN, Md.
+(AP) — Police are searching for a man suspected of fatally shooting a Maryland judge who had awarded custody of the suspect’s children to his wife on the day of the killing, authorities said Friday.

-(AP) — A judge who was shot to death at home was “targeted" by a suspect in a divorce case, authorities in Maryland said Friday.
+The judge was shot in his driveway Thursday evening while his wife and son were home and just hours after he ruled against the suspect in a divorce case, authorities said.

-Washington County Sheriff Brian Albert said authorities are “actively working” to apprehend 49-year-old Pedro Argote in the shooting of Maryland Circuit Court Judge Andrew Wilkinson.
+Washington County Sheriff Brian Albert said authorities are “actively working” to apprehend 49-year-old Pedro Argote for the “targeted attack” of Maryland Circuit Court Judge Andrew Wilkinson.

 Wilkinson, 52, was found with gunshot wounds around 8 p.m.
-Thursday in the driveway of his home in Hagerstown, authorities said.
+Thursday outside his home in Hagerstown, authorities said.
 Wilkinson was taken to Meritus Medical Center, where he died of his injuries.

-Albert said at a news conference Friday that the judge’s wife and son were also home at the time of the shooting.

 Wilkinson had presided over a divorce proceeding involving Argote earlier Thursday, but that Argote was not present for the hearing.